openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 geniuses, support them and let them carry out their work independently.”*

-Meanwhile, the government has given up its reservation towards universities and formerly proud bastions of independent thinking turned into implementation and executive organs of governmental programs and initiatives.
+Meanwhile, the government has given up its reservations towards universities and formerly proud bastions of independent thinking have turned into servants of governmental programs and initiatives.
 Lenin’s doctrine applies once again: trust is good, control is better.

-To ensure the efficient use of scarce funds, the government forces universities and professors together with their academic staff, to permanently take part in artificially staged competitions.
+To ensure the efficient use of scarce funds, the government forces universities and professors, together with their academic staff, to permanently take part in artificially staged competitions.
 This is happening on two fronts: universities have to prove themselves by competing, both in terms of education and scientific research, in order to stay ahead in the rankings.
-But how did this development occur?
-Why did successful and independent universities forget about their noble purpose of increasing knowledge and instead degenerated into “publication factories” and “project mills” who are only interested in their rankings?
+Yet how did this development occur?
+Why did successful and independent universities forget about their noble purpose of increasing knowledge and instead degenerated into “publication factories” and “project mills” which are only interested in their rankings?

 To understand this, we have to take a closer look at the development of